Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

 Further tests can be ordered to work out the exact pathology.
 These can provide levels of specific factors, antibodies, thrombophilia screens, ADAMTS13 (for TTP) and many more – however, some of these can only be ordered at the request of a haematologist.

-It is also worth ordering a FBC (for platelet levels), LFTs (for general liver function abnormalities), albumin (to assess the liver’s synthetic function/malnutrition), and D-dimer.
+It is also worth ordering a fullbloodcount (to assess platelet levels), liverfunctiontests (to assess for general liver function abnormalities), albumin (to assess the liver’s synthetic function/malnutrition) and D-dimer.

 What are the patterns of some common coagulopathies?